LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: No, no, no. I was, in fact, particularly inspired by the striking image of the BeÅ‚chatów Power Station of Poland, which is a brown coal-powered plant, and then the chimneys of the now-closed Carbon Power Plant of Utah.

-MA: Brown coal-powered.
+MA: Brown coal-power.
 You mean lignite.

 MA: Really?
 Great atmospheric effects, those Turners.
 Very light and fluid, but also unrealistic, said one critic!